Tithes & Alms

 From G2596 and G2572; to cover wholly, that is, veil: - cover, hide.

-• The head covering is a token of the power of authority Alahayim has delegated unto the man in a woman's life.
-In simplicity, the woman's submission unto her husband's authority as her head is even as Christ is the head of the Church.
+Remember, the head covering is a token of the power of authority Alahayim has delegated unto the man in a woman's life.
+In simplicity, the woman's submission unto her covering's authority as her head (the man, whether father or husband) and lord is even as the Church subjects herself in every things unto Christ, her head.

 Hermas Vision 4

-• The righteous women show forth their faith by modestly adorning themselves in subjection even as the Church is unto Christ.
+The righteous women show forth their faith by modestly adorning themselves in subjection even as the Church is unto Christ., following her example for wives and daughters alike.
+The young women also show honor for their parents in respect of the commands of the Lord to adorn themselves modestly along with a head-covering;

 Eph 6:1